ETHRoboticsClub/piper-robot-server/REFERENCE_POSES.md

-# Reference Poses for IK Solutions
+# Reference Poses for SO100 Robot Arms

 ## Overview

-The teleoperation system uses **reference poses** to help the IK solver escape local minima and find better solutions when the robot gets stuck.
+The telegrip system uses **reference poses** to help the IK solver escape local minima and find better solutions when the robot gets stuck.
 These are pre-recorded joint configurations that represent good, reachable poses for common workspace areas.

 ## How It Works